You-Gao/Blog/_work/2024-07-22-mythical-man-month-and-state-of-devops.md

 I don't have much to say on this part in relation to Mythical Man-Month.
 All I can say is that if people trust each other and work towards a common mission, along with good infrastructure, the company is set.
 Though maybe I can say a little, a lot of the organizational structures in the book definitely align with the common practices of today.
 Small and effective teams allow employees to work locally with more intentionality, and the hope is that the cascade will solidify company culture.

-Takeaway: Outside of having a company culture slide deck, there are very real organizational choices and practices for creating a "generative culture."
+Takeaway: Outside of having a company culture slide deck, there are very real organizational choices and practices for creating a "*generative culture.*"

 Chapters: